rodacostag/BaSP-M2023/README.md

 ## Week 01

-I designed with my team, the layout of the landing page in Figma
+I designed with my team, the layout of the landing page in Figma.

 ## Week 02